Articles on: Forms & Assessments

 Any linked forms sent in emails from WriteUpp will always use the access code setting within Settings -> General.

-This may come in handy if, for example, you have ‘SMS’ selected in your general settings but you realise that the person you are sending the smart form to doesn’t have a mobile phone.
-You can simply change the access code setting for that form only to email or none to allow them to access and complete the form.
+This may come in handy if, for example, you have ‘SMS’ selected in your general settings but you realise that the person you are sending the Smart Form to doesn’t have a mobile phone.
+You can simply change the access code setting for that form only in the 'Send Assessment' modal.
+Changing it to Email or None will allow the recipient to still access the form, without having to update your general access code setting.

-The access code requirement on a form will be set at the time it is sent.
-If you have the access code dropdown set to SMS and then change it to none, any forms sent before the change will still require the SMS code.
-Any forms sent after the change was made will use the new requirement and therefore not need a code.
+The access code requirement on a form is set at the time it is sent.
+If you have the access code dropdown set to SMS and then change it to None, any forms sent before the change will still require the SMS code.
+Any forms sent after the change will use the new requirement and therefore not need a code.

-If you send a smart form from Create -> Assessment by clicking on the smart form icon, the email received will contain the link to access the form:
+If you send a Smart Form from Create -> Assessment by clicking on the Smart Form icon, the email received will contain the link to access the form.
+An example of what the recipient will see in the email is shown below:

-If you send a form as a linked form embedded in an email from WriteUpp, the link will be presented in the body of your email and no further instructions should be required.
+If you send a Smart Form as a linked form embedded in an email from WriteUpp, the link will be presented in the body of your email.
+As no access code is required to open the form link, you shouldn't need to add any further instruction on this.

 Important information! ⬇️